anthonymobile/njbuswatcher_2020/README.md

 ## Overview

 Buswatcher is a Python web app to collect bus position and stop arrival prediction data from several API endpoints maintained by NJTransit (via vendor Clever Devices), synthesize and summarize this information, and present to riders in a number of useful ways via a simple, interactive web application.
-Its implemented in Python using flask, pandas, and geopandas.
+Its implemented in Python 3 using flask, SQLalchemy, pandas, and geopandas.

-#### Version 2 Improvements
-- rewritten in Python 3
-- new localization and stop assignment algorithm is based on geographic position and stop proximity not API arrival predictions
-- full SQLalchemy database implementation for easier mix and match backend

 ## Known Issues and TODOs